 Some credit card companies claim to cover these fees, but the problem is the circumstances in which they will cover them is very limited.
 In some cases, credit card companies will only cover the fees if they determine them to be “reasonable.”But what is and is not “reasonable” is up for the credit card companies to decide.

-If your credit card does not include auto insurance or you think that the coverage is not enough, you can always get a more comprehensive car rental excess package offered by trusted insurance companies like those from Hiccup Insurance.
+If your credit card does not include auto insurance or you think that the coverage is not enough, you can always get a more comprehensive car rental excess package offered by trusted insurance companies.
 To help you decide which is the best car rental insurance option for you, click here.

 Read more information about booking a car in Australia.